Nov 21, 2024

 The Department of Philosophy offers a Bachelor of Arts (BA) in Philosophy.
 The course of study is designed to provide students with a critical background in logic and argumentation, as well as an extended introduction to some of the most important philosophical themes and traditions from ancient to contemporary times.

-Please see the UNLV College of Liberal Arts, Interdisciplinary Degrees web page at www.unlv.edu/philosophy for information about department programs, faculty and facilities.
-Degree worksheets and 4/5 year plan for the major are available at www.unlv.edu/degree/ba-philosophy.
+Please see the UNLV College of Liberal Arts, Department of Philosophy for information about department programs, faculty and facilities.
+Degree worksheets and 4/5 year plan for the major are available on the UNLV Degrees Directory.

 Learning Outcomes